 But Tricia Cotton Dean, aka Cotton the Clown, defies expectations.
 In clown guise, she has pink, straight hair, perhaps a colorful frock and a large bow in her hair, but her face is her own, unblemished by white powder or a red, bulbous nose.

 She used to dress like your more traditional clowns, but gradually found that it could be off-putting for some people.“I found that I would encounter anxiety not only from children but from some very seasoned adults,” she said.

 Clown anxiety has become something of a running joke in today’s culture, but for those who make their livelihood dressing as modern day jesters, it can be serious business.

-Cotton the Clown draws a crowd at KidZ in a Minute Drop-In Child Care at Triangle Town Center.
+Cotton the Clown draws a crowd at a local Drop-In Child Care in Raleigh.

 “I think you see a lot more stranger anxiety now than you used to,” Dean said.
 “I just like to not deal with the fear factor.”

 Dean is a Raleigh gal, born and bred.
 She left for a little while to experience the big city life of the Washington, D.C., area but eventually found her way back to her native land.
 She never set out to be a clown, but after she and her husband separated in 1991, she knew she needed to do something.

 She is a graduate of the UNC School of the Arts and has some mean artistic and performance skills, but she had never tried to turn those skills into a career.